132nd-vWing/132-TRP-388/TRP/BAS/BAS-03/Website Text.md

 * 388th Kneeboard Pack:

 ## Trainee Preparation:
-Have DCS installed and patched to the Open Beta version available on the 132nd training server.
-Ensure that the 388th Kneeboard Pack is correctly placed into the kneeboard folder.
-Familiarise yourself with the over-head break as desribed in the 388th Training Manual.
+Familiarise yourself with the over-head break as described in the 388th Training Manual.

 ## Instructor Preparation:
 Not required.